leiyouxy/3DStemModel/README.md

 A software for 3D stem model construction and measurment.

 Tree stem is traditionally assumed as a regular geometry, which is consistent with the real geometry of the stem. for this issue, we present a novel 3D stem model with geometry consistency and its corresponding stem parameter retrieval methods using terrestrial laser scanning data.
-We have submitted the paper to the journal, and released the current version of the developed software.
+We have submitted the paper to the journal and released the current version of the developed software.

 ## Download